Gendin’s Journal – The Lords of Rendelshod

 I have located dozens of records that were supposedly written by Galafid, the advisor to Teroip Stemtarp, who was the last senior Lord of Rendelshod.
 Galafid survived the Wars of Rendelshod, but reportedly died less than year later.

-Maybe half of the account I located were written by Galafid, the other half by pretenders.
+Maybe half of the accounts I located were written by Galafid, the other half by pretenders.
 A careful examination of the writing style identified the real from the fake.
 In addition, I’ve located over a dozen records attributed to other scholars where it appears that Galafid was the author.
 Most of these were dated between 200 AWR as 800 AWR.

 Which begs the question: who — or what — was Galafid?